AlexRogalskiy/Architecture/Steps/Components/StepPackages.md

 Step Packages are named in the format `my-step-package.1.0.0.zip`, and are located under `%OctopusServerRoot%/bin/steps`

 Step packages have been designed to allow using different technologies to develop the Executor they contain.
-Currently we support writing Step Packages in node, and will soon support writing them in dotnet.
+We support writing Step Packages in node, and will soon support writing them in dotnet.

 Node will be our default choice for developing Step Packages.